Laserfiche/lf-repository-api-client-js/MIGRATION_GUIDE.md

 # Migration Guide
 The following guide compares the [@laserfiche/lf-repository-api-client](https://www.npmjs.com/package/@laserfiche/lf-repository-api-client) npm package with the [@laserfiche/lf-repository-api-client-v2](https://www.npmjs.com/package/@laserfiche/lf-repository-api-client-v2) npm package at time of initial release.

 The `@laserfiche/lf-repository-api-client` accesses the v1 Laserfiche Repository APIs and the `@laserfiche/lf-repository-api-client-v2` accesses the v2 Laserfiche Repository APIs.
 Many API function signatures have been updated in the v2 client.
-See the charts below for the functions in the v1 client that correspond to the functions in v2.
+See the tables below for the functions in the v1 client that correspond to the functions in the v2 client.

 See [here](https://api.laserfiche.com/repository/v2/changelog#2023-10) for more details on the changes between the v1 and v2 Laserfiche Repository APIs.